Read-The-Question/rtq-review/src/pages/md/papers/st-anselms-college--11-plus--maths--9999--sample-paper-1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-I need to catch a bus from Wallasey Central Library to arrive at Upton Village by 11:30am.
+I need to catch a bus from Wallasey Central Library to arrive at Upton Village by $11{:}30 \ \text{am}$.
 Which number bus should I catch and at what time?

 </div>
 <div class='workings'>